GeraldNamgal/web-prog-final-project-2018/README.md

 memo by clicking on a day's number in the calendar itself.
 I tried to make navigating the calendar convenient; if a user is going to and from months and days I tried to follow a logical pattern of having default calendars, dates, return pages, etc. set as the user navigates the calendar.
+For example, when a user clicks on a day in order to add a memo, the date for that day becomes the default date in the add memo form.
 Nonetheless, besides the date, memos include a name and optionally a category, start and end time, and description.
 Users can filter memos displayed on the calendar by category using the 'Filter' dropdown above the calendar.
 They can also add and delete categories for their memos by hitting the 'MANAGE CATEGORIES' link on the calendar page.
 The 'VIEW MEMOS' link should direct the users to a page that lists all their memos for the month.
 Clicking on the memos in the calendar itself will direct users to a page with that memo's information.
 They can delete a memo from either VIEW MEMOS or from a singular memo's information page.
 Users will be asked to confirm the memo they wish to delete.
 The navigation just above the calendar allows users to switch to previous and future months.

 I have some Lorem Ipsum type data already in the database for the superuser account, 'gerald'.
 The data should make it easier to play around with the app and get a feel